pelekon/Silesian-Undergrounds/config.md

   - `player-max-live-value-increase-by` int, default: `100`
 - ### `movement-booster`
   - `player-movement-increase-by` int, default: `1.0f`

+## `ore` - keeps ore config
+  when the sum of ore occurrence percentage is larger than `100` default values are used for all of the ores
+  when the sum of ore occurrence percentage is lower than `100` coal ore is used to fill a gap
+  - `coal-occurrence-percentage` int, default: `60`
+  - `silver-occurrence-percentage` int, default: `30`
+  - `gold-occurrence-percentage` int, default: `10`

 ### Here is a full `config.json` file with all fields set to default values:

 ```json